iblekhman14/CPU4990H_2024_Networking/README.md

 Too many students using access points or are there too many students on the internet in general?
 Could be a single problem or a combination of multiple problems such as the access point being overloaded, the router overloaded, are we lacking bandwidth for the school?

+Campus Network Hardware:
+Cpp village uses some variation of the Aruba campus 303/305 models.
+Library uses some ..

 Tools Used:

 Testing methodologies: